naubiomech/OpenExo/Documentation/ReadTheDocs/source/FirstTimeStartup.rst

 .. image:: photos/StartupGuide/TeensyOnPCB.png
     :align: center

-The Teensy 4.1 is wehre most of the computation/running of commands is done.
+The Teensy 4.1 is where most of the computation/running of commands is done.
 It is a development board that can run Arduino code (with the help of the Teensyduino board manager).
-The teensy has a port for an SD card which you can use to store parameters and other data.
-For our purpose, we'll be using the SD card to store parameters for controllers and to specify which controller and exoskeleton configuration you're using.
+The Teensy 4.1 has a port for an SD card which you can use to store parameters and other data.
+For our purpose, we'll be using the SD card to store parameters for controllers and to specify which controller and exoskeleton configuration we're using.

 **Nano**

 .. image:: photos/StartupGuide/NanoOnPCB.png
     :align: center

-The Arduino Nano is used mostly for Bluetooth communcication with the graphical user interface (GUI).
-It's connected to the Teensy via the PCB and takes relevant information from the teensy and sends it to the GUI so that you can visualize torque commands, percent gait estimates, change torque magnitudes in real time, etc.
+The Arduino Nano is used for Bluetooth communcication with the graphical user interface (GUI).
+It's connected to the Teensy via the PCB and takes relevant information from the Teensy and sends it to the GUI so that you can monitor, visualize, and store data in real-time

-Any time you want to change the exoskeleton's code (to add a new controller or change what gets plotted for example), you'll be uploading that code to the Teensy and to the Nano.
+Any time you want to change the exoskeleton's code (e.g., to add a new controller, change what gets plotted), you'll be uploading that code to **both the Teensy and the Nano**.

 **PCB**

 .. image:: photos/StartupGUide/PCB.png
     :align: center

-The PCB allows the Teensy and Nano to communicate with eachother.
-Again, the Teensy handles most of the computation while the Nano transmits the data to the GUI and recieves commands/altered parameters from the GUI and feeds those back to the Teensy.
+The PCB, among other things, allows the Teensy and Nano to communicate with each other.
+Again, the Teensy handles most of the computation while the Nano transmits/recieves data to/from the GUI.

 The PCB also has a number of ports for sensor communication and power, as shown
 below: